Keeping your teeth clean and bright white isn’t as expensive and time consuming as most people think.

 So, with the turmeric/baking soda mixture still in your mouth, simply add a tablespoon of ACV and let it all foam up.

-Slosh it around for about a minute.
+Slosh it around for about 30 seconds.
 Then spit it out and rinse your mouth out with water a few times.

 Step 4: Oil Pulling